hartwigmedical/hmftools/sv-linx/README.md

     - write a likelihood column: HIGH if known, IG known, exon del-dup or promiscuous exon, othereise LOW or NA is not reported
     - set exons skipped to zero for exonic breakends
     - allow chain terminated for IG known pair and exon del-dups
+    - allow SGL to use alt mappings without QualScore specified
+    - support alternate mapping for known and IG-region fusions

 - Bugs:
     - re-test cluster-merge by foldbacks after final chaining for non-assembled chained foldbacks